-- 1. Emergency Services agencies relay damage information to dispatch from field observations and communications. - 2.
+- 1. Emergency Services agencies relay damage information to dispatch and/or the EOC via the Operations Section from field observations and communications. - 2.
 Dispatch records the information in Computer Aided Dispatch (CAD) as a CAD call. - 3.
 Larimer EOC Dispatch Liaison pulls information into the EOC. - 4.
-If dispatch is inundated, EOC will set up a call center to collect information and answer questions (this may be done in coordination with the JIC or as a separate entity). - LCSO Emergency Services will attach a liaison to the EOC to assist with the RNA efforts.
+If dispatch is inundated, or it is anticipated that this may occur, the EOC will set up a call center to collect information and answer questions (this may be done in coordination with the JIC or as a separate entity). - 5.
+LCSO Emergency Services will attach a liaison to the EOC to assist with the RNA efforts.